NLED/aurora-protocol/README.md

 Javascript and NodeJS library for interfacing to NLED devices through the Aurora protocol.
 Works over USB, serial port, TCP IP, and certain Bluetooth modules.
 Work in progress, if it is not done soon, bug me to finish it at jnygaard@NLEDshop.com

-I swear this will be updated soon with an example program, and branches for NodeJS, ElectronJS, and Cordova.